jonathanlocke/jonathanlocke.github.io/unpublished/resources.md

 2. Delete the destination file
 3. Rename the temporary file to the destination filename

 Finally, *BaseWritableResource* extends *BaseReadableResource* to add the ability to *delete* a resource, and to save an *InputStream* to the resource, reporting progress as it does this.

-This is the class hierarchy for *ReadableResource*s and *WritableResource*s:
+To give an idea of the resources that KivaKit provides this is a snapshot of the class hierarchy of readable and writable resources:

 <img src="../uml/resource-classes.png" width=500/>

+#### Implementing a resource

 Now, let's take a quick look at a *Resource* implementation.
 The implementation of a simple *ReadableResource* requires only an *onOpenForReading* method and a *sizeInBytes()* method.
 A default for everything else will be provided by *BaseReadableResource*.
 The *StringResource* class is a good example.
 It looks like this: